CodelineRed/bootstrap-breakpoint/README.md

 See also [Responsive Breakpoints](https://getbootstrap.com/docs/4.1/layout/overview/#responsive-breakpoints).

-Works only with Bootstrap 4.
+Works only with Bootstrap 4 and higher.

 ## Available at [NPM](https://www.npmjs.com/package/bootstrap-breakpoint)